schemathesis/schemathesis/docs/cli.rst

 - A full URL;
 - An existing filesystem path;
-- In-app endpoint with the schema.
+- In-app path with the schema.

 For example: